 Propagating a Neon Pothos from stem cuttings is so easy to do.
 I do it in water with great success but they can also be rooted in a light mix.
 Roots form off the nodes of the stems so they’re already on their way for you.

 Here’s what to do: remove enough bottom leaves off the stems so you can get them in water.
 Be sure to keep the leaves out of the water.
 Fill your glass or jar with enough water to cover 2 nodes or so.
-Keep the water around this level & refresh it as needed (no green slime please!).
+Keep the water around this level and refresh it as needed (no green slime please!).
 The roots will be growing in no time.

 You can also divide a Pothos into 2 or 3 smaller plants.
-It can be tricky to do if the stems are intertwined but is another option.
+It can be tricky to do if the stems are intertwined but this is another option.

 Pests